Limited edition 10

 This work can be displayed in a variety of ways, ideal for a collectors cabinet or glass display case.
 I have placed it on a clear acrylic egg display stand that I will send with the work.
 It works well on a mirror to as the viewer can better see the form.

 Like my other eggshell works this is surprisingly robust! many others have been shipped all over the world with no damage.
 Depending on individual eggshell specifications the work will either be wooden or card boxed.

-In 2015 I was selected to install a show in one of the huge 3.5 meter windows at Selfridge's in Oxford Street, London.
+In 2015 I was selected along with other artists and designers, to install a show in one of the huge 3.5 meter windows at Selfridge's in Oxford Street, London.

 The work was made whilst I was travelling India (!!!) and then shown for over two months in both the window, in the huge Atrium and in the Wonder Room.
 The response was fabulous and the publicity worldwide was great too!
 Including: